bogdan/blog/slides/ajaxsubmit/one/01_slide.md

 !SLIDE

-# AjaxSubmit
+# Web Forms
 ## Bogdan Gusiev
 ### July 2012

 !SLIDE bullets incremental

 ## Web Forms are important

-* they live for a very long time
-* in general they are the same as they were 10 years ago
+More important than

+* deploy apps to clouds
+* follow scrum at 100%
-* but some things have changed
+* have 100% coverage

 !SLIDE